qlik-oss/corectl/docs/corectl_objects.md

-## corectl apps
+## corectl objects

-Prints a list of all apps available in the current engine
+Prints a list of all objects in the current app

 ### Synopsis

-Prints a list of all apps available in the current engine
+Prints a list of all objects in the current app

 ```
-corectl apps [flags]
+corectl objects [flags]
 ```

 ### Options

 ```
-  -h, --help   help for apps
+  -h, --help             help for objects
+      --objects string   A list of object json paths
 ```

 ### Options inherited from parent commands